Five Fantastically Freaky Frogs

 Okay, we admit: they aren’t real moustaches.
 In fact, they aren’t even made up of hair.
 They’re actually sharp ‘nuptial spines’ growing on the upper lip.
 The males (which, unusually for frogs, are larger than the females) headbutt one another underwater, attempting to drive their sharp moustache spines into the bellies of their opponents.
 Despite receiving several puncture wounds during these bouts, males are rarely mortally injured.
 Females later arrive to lay their eggs, and the strongest male with the biggest and most impressive moustache, having seen off all his rivals, gets to fertilise them.

-The moustache frog uses its amazing adaptations to procure a mate.
+The moustache toad uses its amazing adaptations to procure a mate.
 And that is where our Freaky Frogs series will be heading next – into the bizarre breeding behaviour of this incredible group of amphibians.
 First up – Darwin’s frog, a species where the male dutifully looks after his tadpoles… inside his own vocal sac.